ilteoood/monorepo-vite/README.md

 # monorepo-vite
 Repository used for the talk "Monorepo: come te li aggiusto con un cacciaVite"

-## Organization

-The repository contains different branches, each with a prefix that represents the refactoring step.

-If you want to follow the proper order, here is the full list:

-- 1_initial_situation
+## Step 1: initial situation

+In this branch we have the initial situation: a monorepo with a UI library and the application source code.

+The library uses Rollup as bundler, while the application is created with create-react-app.